 Firstly, alcoholism in the workplace can impact work performance.
 As excess alcohol consumption can cause mental impairment or memory problems, recall and concentration levels will be impacted, along with the inability to complete general tasks.
-This is concerning in a high targeted workplace, where a decrease in performance will be highly noticeable.
+This is concerning in a highly targeted workplace, where a decrease in performance will be highly noticeable.

 Thirdly, without supporting employees through alcoholism, a negative image may be present for a company; not to mention how this will impact others within the workplace.
-Without a fair policy in place to support those suffering with alcohol abuse or addiction, recruitment, employee retention and company image could take a hit.
+Without a fair policy in place to support those suffering from alcohol abuse or addiction, recruitment, employee retention and company image could take a hit.

 Last but not least, health and safety are a high concern of many workplaces when considering alcoholism.
-If a lack of concentration is present, if an individual is intoxicated or has the inability to complete tasks to standard, risk of injury or damage is high.
+If a lack of concentration is present, if an individual is intoxicated or has the inability to complete tasks to standard, the risk of injury or damage is high.

 With this in mind, alcoholism in the workplace can be detrimental for all parties.
 Yet, the way that this is dealt with will impact the above possibilities.